The latest PR news from PRovoke Media, previously known as the Holmes Report.

 Find the latest global PR and communications jobs from PRovoke Media.
 From internships to account executives or directors.
 See all our PR jobs here.

 PRovoke Media's editorial series published in collaboration with partners.

-Highly creative yet organized, strategic with a sharp eye for detail, and a consummate networker, Abhinav Kumar was elevated to his current role as chief marketing and communications officer for global markets at the start of 2018, after previously serving for six and a half years as Tata Consultancy Services’ CMCO for Europe.
-Under his leadership, TCS' brand value has risen from US$2.3bn in 2010 to US$14.9bn in 2021.
+Highly creative yet organized, strategic with a sharp eye for detail, and a consummate networker, Abhinav Kumar lives by the rule that ‘the most important decision you make any day is how you allocate your time’.
+He seems to have managed his very effectively – he was elevated to his current role as chief marketing and communications officer for global markets at the start of 2018, after previously serving for six and a half years as Tata Consultancy Services’ CMCO for Europe.
+Under his leadership, TCS' brand value has risen from US$2.3bn in 2010 to US$16.8bn in 2022.

 Can you share a moment in your career when you saw PR's direct impact on business performance?